 On April 2, 1926, 22 forward thinking women joined together to form The Junior League of Tampa.
 These insightful founding members declared their mission “…to foster interest among our members in the social, economic, educational and civic conditions of our own community, and to make efficient our volunteer service.”
-While the wording has changed in 94 years, our dedication to our community and member development remains the same.
+While the wording has changed over the past 97 years, our dedication to our community and member development remains the same.

 COMMITMENT TO DIVERSITY, EQUITY & INCLUSION

 The Junior League of Tampa was founded to serve an under-represented population and make a difference in the community through a collective action.
 Today, we continue to champion diversity, equity and inclusion as we strive to fulfill our mission and live our values.

 - The Junior League of Tampa embraces a variety of perspectives, backgrounds and beliefs through the diverse voices of our membership and those which reflect the diversity of the children, families and communities we serve.
 This fuels our innovation and affects community improvement through voluntarism.

 - The Junior League of Tampa creates inclusive environments leveraging unique contributions of diverse individuals and organizations through education and training programs so that we can effectively inform and create opportunities that better assist our members and our community.